ConfettiFX/The-Forge/README.md

 ## 15. Wave Intrinsics unit test
 This unit test shows how to use the new wave intrinsics.
-In the moment it only supports DirectX 12 and Vulkan on Windows and with the later on Linux.
+In the moment it only supports Windows (DirectX 12 / Vulkan 1.1) and Linux with Vulkan 1.1.
 More platforms will be added.

 ![Image of the Wave Intrinsics unit test in The Forge](Screenshots/15_WaveIntrinsics.png)